Civil rights movement: Brown v. Board of Education, 1954

 Segregation of white and colored children in public schools has a detrimental effect upon the colored children.
 The impact is greater when it has the sanction of the law; for the policy of separating the races is usually interpreted as denoting the inferiority of the Negro group.

-The lawyers from the NAACP had to gather plausible evidence in order to win the case of Brown vs. Board of Education.
-Their method of addressing the issue of school segregation was to enumerate several arguments.
+The lawyers from the NAACP had to gather credible evidence to win the case of Brown vs. Board of Education.
+Their approach to addressing school segregation was to present several arguments.
 One pertained to having exposure to interracial contact in a school environment.
-It was argued that interracial contact would, in turn, help prepare children to live with the pressures that society exerts in regard to race and thereby afford them a better chance of living in a democracy.
+It was argued that interracial contact would, in turn, help prepare children to live with the pressures that society exerts regarding race and thereby afford them a better chance of living in a democracy.
 In addition, another argument emphasized how "'education' comprehends the entire process of developing and training the mental, physical and moral powers and capabilities of human beings".

-Risa Goluboff wrote that the NAACP's intention was to show the Courts that African American children were the victims of school segregation and their futures were at risk.
+Risa Goluboff wrote that the NAACP intended to show the Courts that African American children were the victims of school segregation and their futures were at risk.
 The Court ruled that both Plessy v.
 Ferguson (1896), which had established the "separate but equal" standard in general, and Cumming v.
-Richmond County Board of Education (1899), which had applied that standard to schools, was unconstitutional.
+Richmond County Board of Education (1899), which had applied that standard to schools, were unconstitutional.

-The federal government filed a friend of the court brief in the case urging the justices to consider the effect that segregation had on America's image in the Cold War.
+The federal government filed a friend of the court brief in the case, urging the justices to consider the effect that segregation had on America's image in the Cold War.
 Secretary of State Dean Acheson was quoted in the brief stating that "The United States is under constant attack in the foreign press, over the foreign radio, and in such international bodies as the United Nations because of various practices of discrimination in this country."

 The following year, in the case known as Brown II, the Court ordered segregation to be phased out over time, "with all deliberate speed".
 Brown v.
 Board of Education of Topeka, Kansas (1954) did not overturn Plessy v.
 Ferguson (1896).
 Plessy v.
 Ferguson was segregation in transportation modes.
 Brown v.
 Board of Education dealt with segregation in education.
 Brown v.
 Board of Education did set in motion the future overturning of 'separate but equal'.